MikeMNelhams/SpermTracking/Scripts/FinalResult/ReadMe.md

 heatmap = False will use default colour scheme where every cluster is a different randomised cluster from palette rgb(0.05 to 0.7, 0.05 to 0.7, 0.05 to 0.7) .

+### Legend
+Bool.

+legend = True will include a nicely coloured and formatted legend on the right side.

+legend = False will rescale the graph and not include any legend.

 ## Examples:
 ### 1
 ```python